Im-Soumya/Im-Soumya/README.md

 ## 👋🏼 Hello

-I am **Soumya Mukherjee** (he/him/his).
-I am a front-end developer.
-I have a passion for learning modern technologies and currently working in web3.
+I am **Soumya Mukherjee**.
+I am a web3 developer.
+I have a passion for learning modern technologies and currently working in web3 space.

 <table>
       <thead>